 Note: If you’re looking for a low-cost way to get an electric car while still getting some tax benefits, then sign up to loveelectric for free.

 Plug-In Car Grant (PICG)

-The Plug-In Car Grant is a government grant issued by the Office of Zero Emission Vehicles (OZEV) and this grant can be used to deduct a portion of the cost of purchasing a brand new electric vehicle.
-Provided the vehicle you are planning on purchasing has been approved by the government, this grant can get you up to £1,500 off the purchase of a brand new vehicle.
+The Plug-In Car Grant is a government grant issued by the Office of Zero Emission Vehicles (OZEV) and this grant can be used to deduct a portion of the purchase price of a brand new car.
+Provided the vehicle you are planning on purchasing is an eligible vehicle approved by the UK government, this electric car grant can get you up to £1,500 off the purchase of a brand-new vehicle.

 Electric Vehicle Homecharge Scheme (EVHS)

-The Electric Vehicle Homecharge Scheme (EVHS) is a grant that you can use to get a 75% discount on the installation of a home charging point, with the maximum discount set at £350 per installation.
-(HMRC) You can apply for two charge points at the same property, provided you have two vehicles that qualify for the scheme.
+The Electric Vehicle Homecharge Scheme (EVHS) is a grant scheme that you can use to get a 75% reduction on the installation of a home charging point, with the maximum discount set at £350 per installation.
+(HMRC) You can apply for two charging infrastructures at the same property, provided you have two vehicles that qualify for the scheme.